ironmansoftware/poshtools-docs/README.md

 # About

-PowerShell Pro Tools is a collection of tools for PowerShell users to improve development.
+PowerShell Pro Tools is a collection of productivty and development tools for PowerShell users.
 This toolset includes:

 - [PowerShell Tools for Visual Studio](https://docs.poshtools.com/powershell-pro-tools-documentation/visual-studio)
 - [PowerShell Pro Tools for Visual Studio Code](https://docs.poshtools.com/powershell-pro-tools-documentation/visual-studio-code)